 "Yeah, but I wonder how far I could actually go…"

-The clock will start at 6am on 16th June, when Jenny rides out from Berlin, not stopping until she has cycled 18,000 miles across four continents.
+The clock started at 6am on 16th June 2018 when Jenny rode out from Berlin, not stopping until she had cycled 18,000 miles across four continents.
 She traveled east through 14 countries - Germany, Poland, Latvia, Lithuania, Russia, Mongolia, China, Australia, New Zealand, Canada, US, Portugal, Spain and France - took four flights, one boat and consumed over 660,000 calories!

 This was a self-supported ride, so Jenny's rules were: